Times to suspect a spinal injury (symptoms, causes, signs of spinal injury)

 a pedestrian hurt during the crash of a motor vehicle, motorized cycle, or bicycle

-skiing or sledding or riding a bike into into a fixed object (like a tree) or other sudden and violent deceleration
+skiing or sledding or riding a bike into a fixed object (like a tree) or other sudden and violent deceleration

 assault to head/neck with blunt object other than fist or feet (but fists or feet can cause a spinal injury)